-This post features my gluten-free flourless chocolate torte recipe, which is rich, chocolatey and perfect for Passover.
+This post features a rich and decadent gluten-free flourless chocolate torte recipe.
+The recipe contains no grains and is perfect for Passover.
 This post contains affiliate links.
 Please read my disclosures.

 How to Make a Flourless Chocolate Torte

-It’s now time to fold in the egg whites.
-The best way to do this is to add 1/3 of the egg whites at a time and fold the mixture over itself, then cross it in the middle with your spatula.
+The best way to fold in the egg whites is to fold the mixture onto itself, then cross it in the middle with a spatula.
 Continue doing this until all the egg whites are well combined.
 Do not overmix.
-You want the whites fluffy.
+You want the mixture to be fluffy.

-Right before serving (and when it’s cooled), top the cake with powdered sugar.
-When using powdered sugar, I suggest using one that is made from sugar and tapioca starch vs. cornstarch if you’re making it for Passover.
+Before serving (and when it’s cooled), top the cake with powdered sugar.
+When using powdered sugar, I suggest using one made from sugar and tapioca starch vs. cornstarch if you’re making it for Passover.

 Other Passover Recipes